-This will help you establish the relationships between your organisation and its operating environment and also reveal the interdependencies of individual activities and the horizontal linkages.
+This will help you establish the relationships between your organization and its operating environment and also reveal the interdependencies of individual activities and the horizontal linkages.

-By collecting information and knowledge at both the corporate and operational level, you will be able to understand the various risks your organisation is exposed to, their source (external or internal), their likelihood (high, moderate or low) and their potential impact on people, reputation, program results, decision making, real property etc.
+By collecting information and knowledge at both the corporate and operational level, you will be able to understand the various risks your organization is exposed to, their source (external or internal), their likelihood, and their potential impact on people, reputation, program results, decision making, real property etc.

-Looking at factors such as decision making structures, planning processes, infrastructure, knowledge, skills, experience, risk tolerance, strategic direction as well as external factors is key in assessing your organisation’s current risk management capacity.
+Looking at factors such as decision making structures, planning processes, infrastructure, knowledge, skills, experience, risk tolerance, strategic direction as well as external factors is key in assessing your organization’s current risk management capacity.

 Involve personnel from other departments other than finance when profiling risks.
 Conducting brainstorming sessions, workshops and meetings or allowing people to go away, identify business risks in their own time and then later present their findings are another useful way of risk profiling.

 Risk management is an enterprise wide activity and should not be designated to only one department.
 Every employee and stakeholder should play a role in identifying and managing risks.